Ironmints/Ironmints.github.io/README.md

-# Startup Booster - A startup website
+# Startup Booster - Your Startup Accelerator